K0EKJE/Dog-Cat-Classification-With-CNN/README.md

  - Data used is from https://www.kaggle.com/c/dogs-vs-cats/data

-In this project, I builded four models: a customized CNN model with three conv-pool structured layers and an output section, and VGG16 and MobileNetV2 with transfer learning
+In this project, I builded four models: two customized CNN models with three conv-pool structured layers and an output section(one trained on augmented data and the other trained on raw data), VGG16 and MobileNetV2.

+Due to computation

 <img src="CNN-structure.png" style="width:1000px;height:220px;">